OUR #1 RATED BEST TREMOLO PEDAL

 Look for depth

-Sweetwater.com says that one of the things you should be looking for when shopping around a good tremolo pedal is depth because it controls the volume range.
+One of the things you should be looking for when shopping around a good tremolo pedal is depth because it controls the volume range.
 For example, if you’re choosing a tiny depth amount, the sound will be like turning the knob of the volume back and forth but in a subtle manner.

 On the other hand, achieving a large depth will be like adjusting the volume up and down or going from a mute mode to a full volume.
 And then the rate is what will control how slow or fast the fluctuation of the volume will be.